 Being digital is both your foundation and multiplier regarding workforce experience.
-It includes design consideration in the tools, systems, processes and programmes people use to do jobs.
+It includes design consideration in the tools, systems, processes and programs people use to do jobs.
 Those tools and systems are designed to meet people where they are, driving natural human addiction rather than unnatural technology adoption in the flow of work.
 Digital solutions are designed to be frictionless, seamless, intuitive, and iterative and are built for continuous improvement.
-Digital solution design is high-touch digital (almost entirely automated and intelligent) when it can be and high-touch human (analogue) when it must be — and knows the difference.
+Digital solution design is high-touch digital (almost entirely automated and intelligent) when it can be and high-touch human (analog) when it must be — and knows the difference.

-Being digital is much more than the digitalisation of processes or a technology strategy.
+Being digital is much more than the digitalization of processes or a technology strategy.
 The practice of being digital looks at all the ways in which work can be accomplished and then sorts those into “hands,” “heads” and “hearts” categories.
-It automates as much hands work as possible, provides digital assistance for the heads work and applies human-centred design thinking to improve workforce experience, so hearts work can focus on being purposeful and impactful.
+It automates as much hands work as possible, provides digital assistance for the heads work and applies human-centered design thinking to improve workforce experience, so hearts work can focus on being purposeful and impactful.

 Human resources and people leaders are called to disrupt work to meet the business’s performance demands and sustainability needs while also exceeding the reasonable and evolved expectations of humans.
-These goals are not mutually exclusive; they are symbiotic efforts through which organisations learn to design for the whole person, including health, wealth and career.
+These goals are not mutually exclusive; they are symbiotic efforts through which organizations learn to design for the whole person, including health, wealth and career.